quii/learn-go-with-tests/databases.md

 <!-- TODO: add links start:v3, end:v4 -->

-Our application is growing, and so is our codebase.
-Before we are drowing in `.go` files, let's use `go`'s package structure to our advantage.
+Our package is growing, and so is our codebase.
+Before we are drowing in `.go` files, let's use `Go`'s package structure to our advantage.

 Let's create a package (directory), aptly name it `bookshelf`, and put our `migrate` related code (`bookshelf-store.go`) inside it.
-Don't forget to change occurrences of `package main` to `package bookshelf`.
+Change occurrences of `package main` to `package bookshelf`.

 Also change all test files (`migrate_test`, `integration_test`) `package main` to `package bookshelf_test`, and put them inside the `bookshelf` directory.
 You will have to import the `bookshelf` package you created into these tests.

-Inside bookshelf, the `migrate` function will have to be exported (change to `Migrate`).
+Inside bookshelf, the `migrate` function will have to be exported (change it to `Migrate`).

-Inside bookshelf, an utility package called `testutils`, that will hold all the testing utilities (duh!) we have created so far: put assertions into a file called `assertions.go`, `CreateTempDir` inside `helpers.go` and `SpyStore` and its related functions and methods inside `store.go`.
+Inside bookshelf, create an utility package called `testutils`, that will hold all the testing utilities (duh!) we have created so far: put assertions into a file called `assertions.go`, `CreateTempDir` inside `helpers.go` and `SpyStore` and its related functions and methods inside `store.go`.

 Inside `migrate_test.go`, all occurrences of `migrate` will need to be changed to `bookshelf.Migrate`.
 You will need to import the `bookshelf/testutils` package and prepend all `assertions` and occurrences of `CreateTempDir` and `NewSpyStore` with `testutils.*`.

-Finally, move the `migrations` directory inside the `bookshelf` dir.
+Finally, move the `migrations` directory inside the `bookshelf` dir, and remove the `func main() {}` at the bottom of `bookshelf-store.go`.

 ---